What Causes a Greater Risk of Falling?

 - Muscle weakness

-- • some Parkinson’s medications may lower blood pressure, which results in dizziness and also increase the risk of falling
+- • some Parkinson’s medications may lower blood pressure, which results in dizziness and also increases the risk of falling

 Fall prevention and balance program at PDR